balajirajmohan/twdemo/README.md

-# Thoughtworks - Mediaiki Application deployment using CI-CD pipeline
+# Thoughtworks - Mediawiki Application deployment using CI-CD pipeline

 Tech Stacks Used: